maplight/votersedge-static-pages/en/ny/about-voters-edge.ny.md

 ## Welcome to Voter's Edge New York

-Voter’s Edge New York is a comprehensive, nonpartisan online guide to federal, state, and local elections in the State of New York.
+Voter’s Edge New York is a comprehensive, nonpartisan online guide to federal, state, and local elections in the state of New York.
 Voter's Edge New York is a project of MapLight.

 #### With Voter’s Edge New York, voters can: